rhinobase/raftyui/apps/docs/app/(docs)/docs/components/popover/page.md

 ---
 title: Popover
-pageTitle: Popover - Rafty UI
+nextjs:
+  metadata:
+    title: Popover
     description: Displays rich content in a portal, triggered by a button.
 ---

 Displays rich content in a portal, triggered by a button.